 TOEFL (paper-based): 560 www.ets.org/toefl (paper-based tests taken after september 2017 will not be accepted.
 As of the admission year 2019, no paper-based tests from TOEFL will be accepted).

 Cambridge Certificate of Proficiency (CPE) www.cambridgeenglish.org or

 Cambridge First Certificate with the grade B www.cambridgeenglish.org (as of the admission year 2019 the Cambridge First Certificate will no longer be accepted).

 TOEFL (paper-based): 600 www.ets.org/toefl (paper-based tests taken after september 2017 will not be accepted.
 As of the admission year 2019, no paper-based tests from TOEFL will be accepted).

 Certificate in Advanced English (CAE) with the grade B www.cambridgeenglish.org.

 The following conditions apply for being exempted from submitting an English test.

-- Applicants who have passed either 'English level B' in upper secondary school in Denmark (minimum average grade 02) or a skills set test ('realkompetencevurdering') in 'English level B'.
+- Applicants who have passed either 'English level B' or 'English level A' in upper secondary school in Denmark (minimum average grade 02) or a skills set test ('realkompetencevurdering') in 'English level B' or 'English level A'.